jupyterhub/dockerspawner/README.md

 ### Using Docker Swarm (not swarm mode!)

 **Note:** This is the older Docker Swarm, which makes a swarm look like a single docker instance.
-For the newer Docker Swarm Mode, see [SwarmSpawner](https://github.com/cassinyio/SwarmSpawner).
+For the newer Docker Swarm Mode, see [SwarmSpawner](#SwarmSpawner).
+This used to be supported by [cassinyio](https://github.com/cassinyio/SwarmSpawner), but this repository has been deprecated.

 Both `DockerSpawner` and `SystemUserSpawner` are compatible with [Docker Swarm](https://docs.docker.com/swarm/) when multiple system